 If you want to know the value of your wines, it’s worth consulting a professional.
 We provide realistic estimates in a short timeframe, and we do it free of charge.
 You can then decide which wines you’d like to sell – if any – with no out-of-pocket expense.

 How many wines do I need to start selling?

 The policy will change from place to place, but through us, you can sell a single bottle if you want to.
 The only thing to keep in mind is that you want the profit to be more than the cost of the freight/petrol used to drop it off.

 What will influence the price received for my wine?

 Another factor that will influence the price received for your wine is the condition in which it’s been kept.
-The closer to perfect the bottle is, the better the result will be, so care for your wines appropriately and make sure they get to us in good condition.
+The closer to perfect the bottle is, the better the result will be, so care for your wines appropriately and make sure they get to us in excellent condition.
 Check the fill level in the bottle – is it in the neck, somewhere in the shoulder, or below the shoulder?
-If it’s below the bottom of the shoulder it’s unsaleable.
-Also check the condition of the label, and whether the capsule remains intact and undamaged.
-If you are not sure, you can bring the wine in to us to be assessed, or send us photos.
+If it’s below the bottom of the shoulder, it’s unsaleable.
+Also, check the condition of the label, and whether the capsule remains intact and undamaged.
+If you are not sure, you can bring the wine into us to be assessed, or send us photos.
 There is also a Help Tour that provides some guidance on bottle attributes.

 When should I sell my wine?

 Before the wine is past it’s drinking peak, which will depend on the wine.
 The myth around any wine improving with age is false – some wines should be consumed within 18 months of bottling, while others, such as those from the Bordeaux and Burgundy regions, are known for their fine wine designed for ageing.
 To find out, give MW Wines a call so we can provide you with the information you need, and then you can sell when you’re ready.
 Other than that, there’s no real ‘best time’ to sell.
 Our auctions run every four weeks, but wine can be consigned to us for sale at any time.

 How quickly will I see the results of my wine investment?